 “I’m not going to tell you how to start a bug-powered vehicle, I’m just going to put you inside one with somebody who knows how, and send you off on a ride.” ― Kameron Hurley

-For this course, you won’t have much time to world-build, so only world build what you can.
-These articles only cover the basics.
+For this course, you won’t have much time to world-build, so only world-build what you can.
+These articles just cover the basics.
 For more in-depth world-building, ask your facilitator about taking the 7-week World-Building class.
 Also don’t forget to read the setting articles, as they relate heavily to the world your characters are in, regardless of whether you made it up or not.

 1.)
 Worldbuilding: Creating Fictional Cultures – by J.S.
 Morin

 2.)
 How To Create a Civilisation – by Aaron Miles

 3.)
 Quotes on World Building – by Patrick Rothfuss